nop0x07bc/bapl-class-language/report/README.md

 [^1]: In fact there might be bugs hidden deep inside that cause the computational equivalent of a complete "loss of control" (LOC).
 [^2]: As developed during the course of the [BaPL](https://classpert.com/classpertx/courses/building-a-programming-language/cohort) course.
 [^3]: On Ubuntu you can install this package using `sudo apt install lua-unit`.
+[^4]: This is somewhat redundant since we also have the unary operator `-`, but I decided to keep it since it was part
+    of an exercise.